 No one organism can spread over all of the Earth.
 An organism can only live where conditions are right for it.
 A plant that needs a lot of moisture and warm air cannot live where it is cool and dry.
 Environmental factors like climate and geography will determine what organisms can live where.
 For this reason, temperature, moisture, sunlight, and soil types are examples of limiting factors that place limits on where certain organisms can live.
 For animals, these factors include temperature, water, food, and shelter.
 Limiting factors also determine the number of any one type of organism that can survive in a given habitat.
 In an ecosystem, every organism must be in balance with the other creatures that live there.
 The amount of nonliving resources available, such as water and soil, also must be able to support those living things.
 If one organism becomes out of balance, everything in the ecosystem is affected.
 For example, when natural predators such as wolves and coyotes are removed from an area, deer, rabbits, and mice (herbivores) quickly increase in population.
 This puts stress on other forms of life, such as plant life.
 In an area with limited plant life, such as a small island, the vegetation can quickly be stripped.
 Then the deer, rabbits, and mice will have nothing to eat, and they will starve to death.
-The Farth and all its living stripped.
-Then the deer, rabbits, and mice will have nothing to eat, and they will starve to death.
 The Earth and all its living organisms have evolved to be in balance with each other, at the same time that everything is moving and flowing and changing!